codebar/tutorials/version-control/introduction/tutorial.md

 ![](images/wikipedia-view-history.png)

 - Try and have a look at the first revision of the page, by going back.
 It's dated back to 2005!

 - Click **curr**, that will show you the [differences between the first and the latest entry](http://en.wikipedia.org/w/index.php?title=Women_in_computing&diff=583521812&oldid=19298328)

 ![](images/wikipedia-diff.png)

 ## Why do you need Version Control?

 - When used on a regular basis, version control helps you to store your files safely.
-It makes it easy to figure out what broke your code as you can roll back to a previous version and work out when things last worked as expected.
+It makes it easy to figure out what has broken your code as you can roll back to previous versions and work out when things last worked as expected.

-- It is also helpful when working with other people as it combines all the changes together, and tracks who, why and when it changed.
+- It is also helpful when working with other people as it combines all the changes, and tracks who made the change, when it changed and what files changed.

 ## Code version control systems

 There are a number of different version control systems.
-The most popular ones are **svn** (or Subversion), **cvs**, **mercurial** and **git**.
+The most popular ones are **SVN** (or Subversion), **CVS**, **Mercurial** and **Git**.

-We will be using **git**.
+We will be using **Git**.

 ### Why Git?
-There are a number of reasons we chose git.
-To name some
+There are a number of reasons why we will be using Git.
+To name a few:

-- A lot of learning resources
+- There are a lot of learning resources online

-- Does not require you to be connected to the internet to use

-- All your tracked changes stay on your machine until you are happy with them, and want to make them part of your codebase
+- It allows more than one person to safely work on the same project without interfering with each other

-- Will tell you if someone has made changes since you last pushed code and urge you to update first and resolve issues
+- It will tell you if someone has made changes since you last pushed code and urge you to update first then resolve any possible issues

 - Github and online collaboration.
 Open source code is a big part of today's life.
 By being able to retrieve and help existing projects, you can also contribute to them